octopress/filters/README.md

 A set of handy liquid filters used by Octopress.

-- full_urls - Replace relative urls with absolute urls.
+- full_urls - Replace relative urls with absolute urls (searches for `href` and `src` properties).
+- full_url - Replace a single url in a string.
-- titlecase - Properly capitalize titles based on John Gruber's [Title Case](http://daringfireball.net/2008/05/title_case).
+- titlecase - Properly capitalize titles with John Gruber’s [Title Case](http://daringfireball.net/2008/05/title_case).
+- smartquotes - Smartly curl your quotation marks with John Gruber’s [Smarty Pants](http://daringfireball.net/projects/smartypants/).
 - unorphan - Insert a non-breaking space between the last two words in a title.
 - sluggify - Replaces all non-word characters in a string with dashes.
 - classify - An alias for sluggify (seems appropriate when working with CSS class names).